bogosorter/Musicly/docs/user/user.md

 ### Navigating

-Navigation in the app is done mainly trough the control buttons on the top left corner of the app.
+Navigation in the app is done mainly through the control buttons on the top left corner of the app.
 Quite obviously, the cog will take you to the settings and the plus sign allows you to add music to your library.

 ![](./images/control-buttons.jpg)

-A couple navigation shortcuts are set up: `ctrl+s` or `s` for settings, `ctrl+o` or `o` for adding music and `escape` or `alt+arrowleft` for going back.
+A couple of navigation shortcuts are set up: `ctrl+s` or `s` for settings, `ctrl+o` or `o` for adding music and `escape` or `alt+arrowleft` for going back.

 ### The Queue

 The queue is where the songs are stored.
-You can access it through the music note button on the bottom right corner of the app.
+You can access it through the music note button at the bottom right corner of the app.
 Once you are there, you can reorder tracks and delete them from the queue.

-Throughout the app, you will probably find the options to `Play`, `Add next` and `Add to queue`.
+Throughout the app, you'll find the options to `Play`, `Add next` and `Add to queue`.

 - `Play`: The queue is substituted by the new tracks.
 - `Play next`: The new tracks are added to the queue after the current one.